doughazell/mnist-training-errors/README.md

   (It is planned to check (and retrain if necessary) a proportion of predictions via bitwise-AND of image to example image for each digit)

 Categorical DQN Reinforcement Learning with TF is based on: https://github.com/tensorflow/agents/tree/master/docs/tutorials

+### CartPole training with Categorical DQN
+I changed the original tutorial video of multiple CartPole episodes at the end of training, to a one episode video every evaluation interval of 1000 training steps.
+This shows the increased time of a valid CartPole episode as the Categorical DQN is reinforcement trained.

+The videos are stored in 'video/[Incremented Integer]/' directory along with the graph of “average return” (ie average step number of 10 episodes for the agent in an “evaluation gym”) for each interval.

 ### Install steps
 ```